jrekier/quartz/content/tags/🌱Seedlings.md

-A list rough and early ideas
+A list of rough and early ideas